jdanil/libyear/README.md

 ## Metrics

 - `drift` representing "dependency drift"; the time between the release of the currently used and latest (stable) available versions of a dependency.
-- `pulse` representing an indication of a dependency's activity; the time since the release of the latest available version of a dependency (including pre-release).
+- `pulse` representing "pulse check", an indication of a dependency's activity; the time since the release of the latest available version of a dependency (including pre-release).

 All metrics are measured in "libyears" and are calculated against dependencies both collectively and individually.